sandialabs/Norma.jl/README.md

 ## **Profiling**

-To identify performance bottlenecks in Norma.jl, use Julia's built-in `Profile` module:
+To identify performance bottlenecks in Norma.jl, you can use Julia's built-in `Profile` module and visualize results with [`ProfileCanvas.jl`](https://github.com/SciML/ProfileCanvas.jl):

 ### Step 1: Enable Profiling
 ```julia